DERGMs: Degeneracy-restricted exponential random graph models: Simulations on the effect of on model behavior

 \subsection{Existence of approximate MLE, the model polytope, and entropy}

 Consider first the issue of existence of the approximate MLE.
 Recall from Section~\ref{sec:existence} that in the MCMC-MLE estimation, the approximate MLE does not exist when the observed sufficient statistics lies outside of the convex hull of the sufficient statistics sampled from $\mathbb P_{\theta_0}$.
-In DERGMs, this is more likely to happen when the degeneracy parameter $k$ is high while the observed degeneracy is small.
+In DERGMs, this is more likely to happen when the degeneracy parameter $k$ is large relative to the observed graph degeneracy.

-As an example to illustrate this phenomena, consider fitting the edge-triangle DERGM to Sampson monastery data \cite{Sampson68}, in particular, the time period T4, available at \cite{Pajek} and \cite{hunter2008ergm}. convex hull of the graphs sampled (using Algorithm~\ref{alg:uniformGnk}) from the uniform distribution on $\Gnk$ for $n=18$ and increasing $k$
+As an example to illustrate this phenomenon, consider fitting the edge-triangle DERGM to Sampson monastery data \cite{Sampson68}, in particular, the time period T4, available at \cite{Pajek} and \cite{hunter2008ergm}.
 In this data set, $n=18$ and observed graph degeneracy is $k=3$.
-To gain insights into the existence of the approximate MLE, We will construct the model polytope - the convex hull of sufficient statistics - of the edge-triangle DERGMs and study the location of the observed sufficient statistic with respect to the estimated model polytope.
-To estimate the polytope, we sample graphs uniformly from the support $\Gnk$ $\mathcal U_{n,k}$ (using Algorithm~\ref{alg:uniformGnk}) for different values of $k$.
-We use these graphs and construct a convex hull of the sampled sufficient statistics.
-Figure~\ref{fig:polytopesWithChangingK} shows the estimated model polytopes for different values of $k$, along with the location of the observed sufficient statistic of the Sampson network.
+Building on the correspondence between MLE non-existence and the model polytope from \cite{RinaldoFienbergZhu09}, we study the location of the observed edge-triangle vector with respect to estimated DERGM model polytopes for varying values of $k$.
+Recall that the model polytope for an exponential family model is the convex hull of all observable vectors of sufficient statistics.
+We estimate the DERGM polytopes as convex hulls of edge-triangle pairs of networks obtained by sampling graphs uniformly from the support $\Gnk$, using Algorithm~\ref{alg:uniformGnk}.
+Figure~\ref{fig:polytopesWithChangingK} shows the estimated model polytopes for different values of $k$, along with the relative location of the Sampson edge-triangle vector.
 When $k=3$, the observed sufficient statistic lies well in the relative interior of the sampled sufficient statistics.
-On the other hand, when $k=6$ and higher, the observed sufficient statistic lies well outside the convex hull; note that while the Figures here report the results for sample size $100,000$, we have indeed verified that they remain the same even after increasing the sample size to $B = 1,000,000$.
+On the other hand, when $k=6$ and higher, the observed sufficient statistic lies well outside the convex hull.